lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 {:toc}
 ---

 OK, now we're really rolling!
-We learned about [serial communication](serial-intro.md), then how to use serial in our browsers ([web serial!](web-serial.md)), and then how to do this with [p5.js](p5js-serial.md).
+We learned about {% include tlink.html id='communication-serial-intro' text='serial communication' %}, then how to use serial in our browsers ({% include tlink.html id='communication-web-serial' text='web serial!' %}), and then how to do this with {% include tlink.html id='communication-p5js-serial' text='p5.js' %}.
 And we've already made some cool proof-of-concept demos.

 Let's take this growing knowledge and momentum to create slightly more sophisticated programs.
 First, we'll cover the case of using p5.js to control something on our Arduino (`Computer → Arduino`) then we'll introduce bidirectional communication (`Computer ↔ Arduino`) where the computer + Arduino work together to create a holistic interactive experience.